Snap In Dentures: A More Secure, Affordable Solution for Loose Dentures [Video Q&A]

 Can You Convert Your Current Denture to a Snap In Denture?

 You invested in your current denture, so replacing it might not be your first choice.
-Still, if it feels loose or uncomfortable, you might think that you’ll need to replace the entire prosthetic to enjoy a stable bite, but not so fast!
+Still, if your denture feels loose or uncomfortable, you may assume replacing the entire prosthetic is the only way to achieve a stable bite.
+Fortunately, that’s not always necessary.
+In many cases, Dr. Keider can upgrade your false teeth into a snap in denture, transforming your existing denture into a more stable solution.

 Converting traditional dentures to snap in dentures can happen on the same day your mini implants are placed.
 To achieve this, he simply adds the O-ring housings underneath your current denture so it can attach directly to the implants.